Without an effective sales funnel, people who are interested in your products or services may never make a purchase.

 4. Retain

 Once you close the sale, your team needs to focus on ensuring your customers get the most value from your product.
-Reps play a critical role in the first few weeks after purchase, as they can help customers become fluent in your product or service so as to get the most out of it.
+Reps play a critical role in the first few weeks after purchase, as they can help customers become fluent in your product or service.
 At this stage, teaming up with an account manager is ideal.

 Marketing service providers, accounting consultants and travel agencies are all examples of service-based businesses.
 Since there isn’t an actual product being sold, you can’t offer free trials or demos to customers to encourage a purchase.